 - Monitor for any developing muscular weakness and neuropathy.
 This is often characterised by severe pain and stiffness in the thighs and back and then loss of tendon reflexes, and motor paralysis.
 If this begins to develop, monitor peak flow rate/perform spirometry.
 Ventilation may be required if respiratory muscles are affected.

-- Oral and intravenous glucose suppress the activity of aminolaevulinic acid synthase (the first enzyme in the haem pathway) and therefore reduce the overproduction of porphyrins and the precursors formed prior to the enzyme block.
+- Oral glucose and intravenous glucose suppress the activity of aminolaevulinic acid synthase (the first enzyme in the haem pathway) and therefore reduce the overproduction of porphyrins and the precursors formed prior to the enzyme block.
 This can lead to remission.

 - Haem arginate should be commenced early in an attack.
 It also suppresses the activity of ALA synthase.
 Most patients with uncomplicated attacks improve within five days.
 Generally this is well tolerated but it may cause phlebitis around the injection site and coagulopathy.
 Anaphylaxis has occurred.

 - Attacks during pregnancy have been treated without any apparent adverse effects to either mother or child; however, adverse pregnancy outcomes do appear to be more frequent in women with porphyria.

 - Treatment of convulsions: the most commonly used anticonvulsants are porphyrogenic.
 Gabapentin and probably vigabatrin can be used to treat convulsions.

 - Very occasionally, acute attacks are accompanied by a severe adrenergic crisis with dangerous hypertension, encephalopathy, seizures and ischaemic changes on a CT brain scan.

 - Liver transplantation has been carried out successfully in severe cases.